 Inability to get comfortable, changing body temperature and pregnancy insomnia are just some of the issues that have an impact on getting a good nights sleep while pregnant.
 Having the right mattress can help improve the chances of a restful sleep during pregnancy and many more nights of good sleep in the future.

-In this guide, we offer some guidance on mattress options for pregnant women, starting with some frequently asked questions.
+As a detailed extension to our Mattress Buying Guide, this article offers some guidance on mattress options for pregnant women, starting with some frequently asked questions.

 Is a different mattress essential whilst pregnant?